axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 ### date

-The `date` property takes a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object to set the current date of the datepicker.
+The `date` property takes a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object to set the current internal date of the datepicker.

 Setting `date` implies automatically derived values for `year`, `month`, and `day`.

+Defining a `date` property does **not** imply controlled-component behaviour.

+Likewise, `date` is **not** automatically reflected to the date input field.
+Rather, only _user input_ is.

 ### embedded